emf-creaf/meteospain/README.md

 Access to the services is done with the `get_meteo_from` function, providing the name of the service and the options.
-Each service has a dedicated options function to guide through the especifics of each
+Each service has a dedicated options function to guide through the specifics of each
 service:

 ``` r